RolnickLab/gbif-species-trainer/data_download/README.md

 This folder contains the code to download data from GBIF.
 The user is **required to have a list of species names** and the code downloads media and meta data from GBIF for those corresponding species.
 Examples species lists are provided in the `example_species_lists` folder.

-The following steps need to executed in order:
+The following steps need to be executed in order:

 ### Step 1: Fetch unique keys
 Step 1 involves fetching unique taxon keys for each species from GBIF Taxanomy backbone.